Seasonal HVAC Maintenance: How to Prepare for Summer

 Today, there are 1.6 billion air conditioning units in use worldwide.
 By 2050, this number looks like it’s going to go up to 5.6 billion units.
-These numbers make one thing clear: everyone likes to keep their house cool, and they’re willing to pay more to do it.
+These numbers make one thing clear: everyone likes to keep their house cool, and they’re willing to pay more to do it, but few know they can save money with seasonal HVAC maintenance.

-If you’re a homeowner and are getting ready for summer, a part of that is making sure that your AC unit is up-to-date and in good condition.
+If you’re a homeowner and getting ready for summer, a part of that is making sure that your AC unit is up-to-date and in good condition.
 It’s important to take the step to make sure everything is going smoothly before the weather really begins to get hot.
-Otherwise, you’re going to be smothering in your house come mid August when the sun is beating down!
+Otherwise, you’re going to be smothering in your house come mid-August when the sun is beating down!

 Prepping your AC for the hot season can be tricky.
 Most people don’t know how an AC works, let alone how to maintain it.